Dhruv-krishn-a/LMS-MERN/README.md

 ## 🔗 Credentials for Admin

-- Email: pushpendra1697@gmail.com
+- Email - pushpendra1697@gmail.com
-- Password: Push1697@
+- Password - Push1697@

 ## 🔗 Credentials for Tutor and Student